PennLINC/coding-interview/index.md

 ## Welcome to our coding aspect of the interview

 We want to get a sense of your ability to do some of more specific tasks in the PennLINC labratory.
 As a data analyst, a lot of your job will be data downloading, wrangling, and processing.
-We also want to see your creative / scientific side.
+We also want to see your creative, scientific talents.

-Here, you will download functional connectivity matrices from the Human Connectome Project.
-This requires making an account on thier data downloader webiste [ConnectomeDB](https://db.humanconnectome.org/app/template/Login.vm)
+First, you will download functional connectivity matrices from the Human Connectome Project.
+This specific dataset is called the [HCP1200 Parcellation + Timeseries + Netmats (1003 Subjects)](https://www.humanconnectome.org/storage/app/media/documentation/s1200/HCP1200-DenseConnectome+PTN+Appendix-July2017.pdf).
+Downloading requires making an account on thier data downloader webiste [ConnectomeDB](https://db.humanconnectome.org/app/template/Login.vm).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.